-Since 1922, over nearly 100 years, Webb has thrived because it has grown and innovated while staying true to its founding values and traditions.
+Since 1922, Webb has thrived because it has grown and innovated while staying true to its founding values and traditions.
 Our most important traditions include Honor Cabinet & Honor Committee, Chapel Talks, Senior Trips, Community Dinners, Freshman Peccary Trips, Start-of-Year Class Retreats and more.

-Each year, during the fall and spring semesters, senior are invited to craft a “chapel talk” to their respective schools – to students, faculty, staff, family and special guests.
+Each year, seniors are invited to craft a “chapel talk” to their respective schools – to students, faculty, staff, family and special guests.
 These talks are given in gratitude and meant to express a student’s growth and development while at Webb – growth gained through failure and success.
-They range from the light-hearted to the deeply philosophical and serve as a forum for seniors to share lessons learned with their younger peers.
+They range from lighthearted to deeply philosophical and serve as a forum for seniors to share lessons learned with their younger peers.

-Senior boys from Webb School of California travel to Arizona to tackle the Grand Canyon a few days before they graduate.
-The boys and their senior advisors hike from the rim to the bottom and back in a single day.
+Seniors from Webb School of California travel to Arizona to tackle the Grand Canyon a few days before they graduate.
+The students and their senior advisors hike from the rim to the bottom and back in a single day.
 It is a monumental experience for everyone involved – a trip remembered and talked about during Alumni Weekend reunions for years to come.

-Senior girls from Vivian Webb travel to Yosemite to tackle Half Dome during these same final days before graduation.
-After a stop to enjoy some whitewater rafting, the girls make the iconic Half Dome ascent – summiting the mountain using the infamous “cables.”
+Seniors from Vivian Webb travel to Yosemite to tackle Half Dome during these same final days before graduation.
+After a stop to enjoy some whitewater rafting, the seniors make the iconic Half Dome ascent – summiting the mountain using the infamous “cables.”

 Freshman Peccary Trips

 As they have done since the late 1930s, Webb faculty and students hunt for fossils in the deserts of California, Montana and Utah.
-During the freshmen year, every student as part of their evolutionary biology course participates in a weekend peccary trip to the Barstow-area.
+During the freshman year, every student as part of their evolutionary biology course participates in a weekend peccary trip to the Barstow area.
 For those students keenly interested in the museum and paleontology, there are also two to three-week fossil-hunting trips every summer.